|(c) 2007-2020 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 TIP #6: SUPPORT WAR EFFORTS! ("BUY WAR BONDS")

 offenders are very likely to be poor, unemployed/ on welfare, and/or taxed heavily by such obligations as registration

 fees and fines.
 Even a small contribution (a few bucks or even a few stamps) to this site or one of the activist sites goes

 a long way to helping spread the word.
-Many sites are funded by equally poor activists (I am on
+Many sites are funded by equally poor activists (I am on SSI/ Disability myself

-the "get your hands dirty" tip apply here as well.
+"get your hands dirty" tip apply here as well.
 Word of mouth is a great advertiser.
 Activist sites have to compete with sex

 offender registries, websites that advocate for stricter sex offender laws, vigilante websites, news articles, and various

 personal blogs for attention.
 A person seeking support or legal advice is most likely to find a site like Family Watchdog

 These are merely my own suggestions for fighting back.
 We currently have less than 1% actively fighting back.
 If we